Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Ledger Governance.md

 ## Areas of Responsibility
 These are spheres of activity with a standard to be maintained over time
+- Working with Cory, Ryan and Rebecca on Ledger Governance/Registry design space
 - Communicate key ledger updates to stakeholders via open and participatory spaces
 	- Measurement of Community call participation
 	- Measurement of Youtube activity and engagement